SMEFTsim/SMEFTsim/README.md

 This repository hosts `SMEFTsim v3.0` and higher.

-The previous releases were uploaded at http://feynrules.irmp.ucl.ac.be/wiki/SMEFT.
+Every release is tagged with a version number, that is stored in the `SMEFTsim_main.fr` file in the FeynRules source and in the `version.info` file in each UFO directory.

+A copy of the latest version is stored in the FeynRules database at http://feynrules.irmp.ucl.ac.be/wiki/SMEFT.
-`v2.1` can still be downloaded from there.
+`v2.1` can also be downloaded from there.
 Older versions are available upon request.

 A detailed list of changes made in `v3.0` is provided in the associated scientific publication.
 The main updates are: